-5.6 A transcript is a copy of the candidate's script which is made after the examination has taken place and without the participation of the candidate.
-The transcript may be handwritten or produced on a word processor.
-A transcript would be useful in cases where the candidate prefers to write his/her own script, but the outcome is writing which is difficult to read.
-In such circumstances, the Head of Centre may arrange for a transcript to be provided.
-The Regulations Governing the Production of a Transcript must be observed (see paragraphs 6.8 and 6.9), and a Transcription Cover Sheet (form BEC.EA.52.6, see Appendix 1 Form 3) must be submitted with the candidate's script.
+5.6 In cases where the candidate prefers to write his/her own script, but the outcome is writing which is difficult to read, the Head of Centre may arrange for a transcript to be provided.
+The Regulations Governing the Production of a Transcript must be observed (see paragraphs 6.8 and 6.9), and a Transcription Cover Sheet (form BEC/EAC/F49.3/1.0) must be submitted with the candidate's script.

-Provision of modified question papers
+Provision of modified question papers for visually impaired candidates

-5.7 BEC is able to provide question papers modified for to meet a number of different special needs.
+5.7 BEC is able to provide question papers modified for visually impaired candidates.
 Centres should note that the candidates using modified question papers are still expected to answer the same questions as other candidates, and the modified question papers will not have questions which are different or easier than the original question paper.
 The following formats are available: